Fast, effortless and 100% online.

 Your pension pot will now be worth £1,250.

-If you’re a basic rate taxpayer (you’re earning under £50,270 in 2021/22), your pension provider will claim a 20% tax relief and add it to your pension pot.
+This depends on the rate of income tax you pay.
+If you’re a basic rate taxpayer (you’re earning under £50,270 in 2023/24), your pension provider will claim a 20% tax relief and add it to your pension pot.

 In this case you don’t need to do anything.